-We are committed to ensuring that all of you, regardless of your age and your circumstances, have the right qualifications and skills to secure a good job that pays well and provides the prospect of a rewarding career.
+We are committed to ensuring that all of you, regardless of your age, have the right qualifications and skills to secure a good job that pays well and provides the prospect of a rewarding career.

 We are under no illusion that improving our education performance represents our single biggest challenge.
-The latest GCSE results have starkly illustrated that the current approach is not working in parts of our county and that our young people have been let down.
+The latest GCSE results have starkly illustrated that the current approach is not working and that our young people have been let down.
 We need to equip all school leavers with the right skills and give them, and the wider workforce, the opportunity to grow and develop those skills.
-We need to work particularly hard to narrow the gap in the performance of children from disadvantaged households.
-We will also work closely with our SEND students to develop improved support and outcomes.